iwilltry42/docker-nextcloud/README.md

 Thanks to [@wonderfall](https://github.com/wonderfall) who created the original project [wonderfall/docker-nextcloud](https://github.com/wonderfall/nextcloud).
 I'm using the same `Dockerfile`, so you can choose to pull either from [wonderfall/nextcloud](https://hub.docker.com/r/wonderfall/nextcloud) or from [iwilltry42/nextcloud](https://hub.docker.com/r/iwilltry42/nextcloud).

-**This image was made for my own use and I have no intention to make this official.
-Support won't be regular so if there's an update, or a fix, you can open a pull request.
-Any contribution is welcome, but please be aware I'm very busy currently.
-Before opening an issue, please check if there's already one related.
-Also please use Github instead of Docker Hub, otherwise I won't see your comments.
-Thanks.**

 ## Features

 - Based on Alpine Linux.